 As Daniel Pink explains, autonomy is an intrinsic motivator, which spurs us to engage with our work and to think creatively.
 Or as the Scottish-American industrialist Andrew Carnegie put it: “What I do is get good men and I never give them orders.
 My directions do not go beyond suggestions…”

 Risk factors inherent in ‘commander’s intent’ include the recipient’s competence and confidence.
-This is a technique to use when you feel sure that a colleague is up to the task (perhaps they even know more about it than you do) and are comfortable with autonomy.
+This is a technique to use when you feel sure that a colleague is up to the task (perhaps they even know more about it than you do) or up for the task (quickly getting up to speed if they need to) and are comfortable with autonomy.

 Where you are keen to empower staff, but are delegating to a more junior worker, or handing over a task that does not have a clearly definable outcome, you will need to have greater input in decision making along the way.

-In these situations instilling an ‘MVP (minimum viable project) mindset’ in your team can pay dividends.
-By this, we mean asking recipients of a delegated task to provide early drafts or summaries of their work so far (their ‘minimum viable product)’, so that snags can be spotted early and addressed swiftly with ‘quick fixes’, before problems become deeply embedded and difficult to unpick.
-Those with a perfectionist streak will need to be encouraged to share raw drafts, so ensure you are constructive rather than unnecessarily critical. (“There are a couple of typos in this, did you realise?” is not helpful at this stage.)
+In these situations, instilling an ‘MVP (minimum viable project) mindset’ in your team can pay dividends.
+By this, we mean asking recipients of a delegated task to provide early drafts or summaries of their work (their ‘minimum viable product)’, so that snags can be spotted early and addressed swiftly with ‘quick fixes’, before problems become deeply embedded and difficult to unpick.
+Those with a perfectionist streak will need to be encouraged to share raw drafts, so we need to be constructive rather than unnecessarily critical. (“There are a couple of typos in this, did you realise?” is not helpful at this stage.)